-Hearth Construction: The hearth material must be non-combustible and a minimum of 12mm thick, when laid on the floor, a 50mm upstand above the finished floor level must be created.
+Hearth Construction: The hearth material must be non-combustible and a minimum of 12mm thick, when laid on the floor.
+Either a 50mm upstand above the finished floor level must be created or a fixed fender must be used.

-3.4.2.
+3.6.2.
 Physical Barrier